gems-uff/sapos/README.md

 This project was initiated by professors Leonardo Murta and Vanessa Braganholo and followed by three term projects from the Computer Science undergraduate course at Universidade Federal Fluminense.

-We would like to thank JetBrains for providing us a license of RedMine that was used in the development of SAPOS.

 #Team

 * Leonardo Gresta Paulino Murta (joined in July 2011)